Bargain Hunt: History

-Originally a daytime show when launched in 2000 with game host David Dickinson.
-Later a primetime version, hosted by Dickinson, was also made (2002–2004), which was similar to the daytime show except that the teams' budget was increased to £500.
-It was on this version of the show that the record was set for the greatest profit earned on Bargain Hunt.
+Originally a daytime show when launched in 2000 with David Dickinson as host.
+Later a primetime version, also hosted by Dickinson, was also broadcast (2002–04), which was similar to the daytime show except that the teams' budget was increased to £500.
+It was on the primetime edition of the show that the record was set for the greatest profit earned on Bargain Hunt.
 A team led by Michael Hogben purchased a Royal Worcester box at Ardingly Fair for £140; the item made £800 in the live primetime auction.

-When Dickinson gave up the daytime show to concentrate on the primetime version, his place was taken by Tim Wonnacott, an antiques expert already well known to UK viewers as a long-standing expert on the Antiques Roadshow.
+When Dickinson quit the daytime show to concentrate on the primetime version, his place was taken by Tim Wonnacott, an antiques expert already well known to UK viewers as a long-standing expert on the Antiques Roadshow.

-In April 2005 it was announced that the primetime version of Bargain Hunt had been axed; however the daytime version continued.
-Reruns of the daytime version (from the Dickinson era) also appear on BBC Entertainment and BBC America.
+In April 2005, it was announced that the primetime version of Bargain Hunt had been axed; however the daytime version continued.
+Repeats of the daytime version (from the Dickinson era) are shown on BBC Entertainment and BBC America.

 The show occasionally features well-known contestants, such as 'Allo 'Allo! stars Gorden Kaye and Sue Hodge.

 The show airs on the Australian Foxtel and Austar cable television channel, Lifestyle, at 6.30 pm weekdays.
 The show also airs on the Seven Network's digital station 7Two (Prime's 7Two, in Regional Areas), weekdays at 11am and 6.30pm.

-Several episodes recorded in late 2014 were presented by Anita Manning, Charlie Ross, Christina Trevanion, Natasha Raskin, Charles Hanson, and Paul Laidlaw whilst Wonnacott took part in the BBC 1 entertainment programme Strictly Come Dancing.
+Several episodes recorded in late-2014 were presented by Anita Manning, Charlie Ross, Christina Trevanion, Natasha Raskin, Charles Hanson, and Paul Laidlaw whilst Wonnacott took part in the BBC 1 entertainment programme Strictly Come Dancing.

-Christmas charity single

-In December 2017, four of the Bargain Hunt antique experts Charlie Ross, James Braxton, Charles Hanson and Philip Serrell got together to create a Christmas single in aid of BBC Children in Need.
-The single was released digitally on independent record label Saga Entertainment and peaked at number 1 on the Amazon Rock Charts, number 1 on the Amazon Rock Best Sellers and number 1 on the Amazon Hot New Releases chart.
-It was a rock cover of the classic Christmas song "Sleigh Ride", written by Leroy Anderson & Mitchel Parish.
-It was recorded at Metropolis Studios in Chiswick.